 ![]() | The companion webinar PowerPoint explains Financial Industry Fundamental Business concepts and the Call Report Entity schedule data model in detail. |

-![]() | The Semantics for midsize Banks video examines the challenges for smaller domestic banks utilizing the FIBO ontology and suggests a roadmap starting with the data model. |
+![]() | The Semantics for Midsize Banks video examines the challenges for smaller domestic banks utilizing the FIBO ontology and suggests a roadmap starting with the data model. |

-![]() | The Semantics for large Banks video takes Open Banking with the EU Revised Payment Services Directive, PSD2 as an example. |
+![]() | The Semantics for Large Banks video takes Open Banking with the EU Revised Payment Services Directive, PSD2, as an example. |

-![]() | The Semantics for Extra Large Banks video is the tutorial for the Configurable Ontology to Data Model Transformation, CODT, enabling Financial institutions to transform their FIBO customizations and extensions. |
+![]() | The Semantics for Extra Large Banks video is a tutorial on the Configurable Ontology to Data Model Transformation (CODT), which enables Financial institutions to transform their FIBO customizations and extensions. |